robert-ancell/pride/README.md

-Pride is a console based IDE.
+Pride is a console based Python IDE.

 It was developed based on teaching Python to 9-10 year old students with [Raspberry Pis](https://www.raspberrypi.org/).
 I found the following issues: